Why Is My Air Conditioner Making a Weird Noise?

 Finally, the issue at hand could be a malfunctioning compressor, which is the part of the unit that pressurizes and cools down the refrigerant that then cools your home.
 A buzzing noise may mean that your compressor isn’t working correctly or that the electrical voltage of your unit is not right.

-For any of the issues listed above, it’s best to call a professional to resolve the problem rather than put yourself at risk.
+For any of the issues listed above or others, like your air conditioning making a pulsating noise, it’s best to call a professional to resolve the problem rather than put yourself at risk.
 Our team of professional heating and cooling specialists at Air Experts can fix your AC right away—just give us a call at 919-480-2727 or contact us online today!